-The Urban Development Corporation of the Brussels-Capital Region is a public limited company whose majority shareholder is the Region; it has two main missions.
+The Urban Development Corporation of the Brussels-Capital Region (sau-msi.brussels) is a key public tool for urban development in Brussels.

 The SAU-MSI is tasked with the operational implementation of mediapark.brussels, the ambitious urban project that will transform the site of the public TV broadcasters RTBF and VRT in the space of a few years into a diverse, open, vibrant new district focusing on the media and the creative industries.